 - This is done for two main reasons: 1) so the QA tester can already get familiar with the details of the project right from the beginning, enabling a smoother flow when it’s time to fully test the system after development, and 2) so the QA tester can provide inputs about the project specifications from a UX perspective and identify things that need to be addressed early on, before development begins.

 - After the project plan is finalized, the design team usually takes over to create mockups of the website, webshop, software, or app.
-(Read about our design process.)

-- Once the mockups are done, a QA tester once again comes in to review the designs and act as a second pair of eyes to identify possible UI/UX issues, and check whether the mockups adhere to best practices.
+- Once the mockups are done, a QA tester once again comes in to review the designs and act as a second pair of eyes to identify possible UI/UX issues, and check if the mockups adhere to best practices.